 Are there any contraindications or warnings for this product?

 This product is for individuals 18 years of age or older.
 Children under the age of 15, pregnant or breastfeeding women and patients taking anti-clotting drugs (warfarin) should not take this product.
 If you are using any prescription medications or have an ongoing medical condition, consult your healthcare provider before using this product.
 If you are currently using monoamine oxidase inhibitors (MAOI) or angiotensin converting enzyme (ACE) inhibitors, you should not use this product.
 If you have phenylketonuria (PKU), high blood pressure, thyroid disease/Graves’ disease, schizophrenia or bipolar disorder you should not use this product.
 Take this supplement separately from prescription medications.
 Magnesium should be used cautiously in individuals with reduced kidney function due to an increased risk of hypermagnesmia.
 Discontinue use and consult your healthcare provider if you experience diarrhoea, abdominal cramping or discomfort.
+This product contains green tea extract with rare reported cases that may lead to potential liver issue, if you have or have had liver problems or have concern on taking green tea extract, please consult your healthcare provider.

 Does Isotonix Essentials Turn Up contain pork or pork products?